winitzki/scall/tutorial/programming_dhall.md

 #### Concatenating streams

 The standard Dhall function for concatenating lists is `List/concat`.
-Let us now implement an analogous function for concatenating streams.
+Let us now implement an analogous function (`Stream/concat`) for concatenating streams.
-The function `Stream/concat` will take two streams and will return a new stream that works by first letting the first stream run.
+The function  will take two streams and will return a new stream that works by first letting the first stream run.
 If the first stream finishes, the second stream will start; otherwise the first stream will continue running forever.

-We can implement this behavior if the seed type of the new stream is a union type showing which stream is now running.
+We can implement this behavior by choosing the seed type of the new stream as a union type that shows which stream is now running.
-As the internal state of the new stream, we just store the first or the second stream, with updated states.

 ```dhall
 let Stream/concat : ∀(a : Type) → Stream a → Stream a → Stream a